-Oregon resident would be 1st Native American to lead national parks
+Nominee would be 1st Native American to head national parks

-SALEM, Ore. — President Joe Biden on Wednesday nominated Oregon resident and tribal citizen Charles F. “Chuck” Sams III to head the National Park Service.
+SALEM, Ore.
+(AP) — President Joe Biden on Wednesday nominated Oregon resident and tribal citizen Charles F. “Chuck” Sams III to head the National Park Service.

 If confirmed by the Senate, Sams would be the first Native American to hold the position.
 He is Cayuse and Walla Walla and a citizen of the Confederated Tribes of the Umatilla Indian Reservation.